-Effective Kotlin Extra Item: Use operators to increase readability
+Effective Kotlin Item 12: Use operators to increase readability

 Let's start with a clear example.
 With operators, we can operate on